Auto Insurance Claim Advice

 Small Claims Court

-If you lose: The Appeal Process
+If you lose, this is the Appeal Process

 This is important because an appeal must be heard (MUST).
 There is no discretionary review by the superior court.
 You can appeal to the superior court or district court, depending on how the court system is setup in your county.
-Most courts will give you a handout for how to go to a small claims court appeal and how to argue there.
+Most courts will give you a handout for how to go about a small claims court appeal and how to argue there.
 This is not necessarily given to you, so you might have to ask for one.

 The good thing about appeals is that the higher court will do a “de novo” review of the case.
 This means they will look at everything again (not just questions of fact or questions of law) and make a new decision based solely on their own interpretation of the facts.

-This can be somewhat difficult because the appellate court will look at the record (everything said on small claims court is recorded and it is entered into the record).
+This can be somewhat difficult because the appellate court will look at the record (everything said on small claims court is recorded and is entered into the record).
 The appellant (you) will have to pay to have the record transcribed (about $200) so you can write your own appellate brief and the court can review it.

 You also have to pay a bond.
 Most states require you to pay a bond that is twice the amount of the judgment so if you lose, attorney’s fees can be awarded to the prevailing party.
-Posting a bond is not as expensive as paying this out of pocket or with a cashier’s check.
-However, if you lose again, you must be able to cover the bond.
+Posting a bond is not as expensive as paying this out of your own pocket or with a cashier’s check.
+However, if you lose again you must be able to cover the bond.

 There are those cases that you want to appeal out of principle and a lot of weight should be given to that.
 However, talking to an attorney can give a better understanding of how to proceed.
 Appealing a small claims court case is much more difficult than “arguing it” the first time.

 You have to write and you have to comply with the local rules or your case will be thrown out.
-The fact that you are pro se (non represented by an attorney) will not exempt your from following the rules closely.
+The fact that you are pro se (not represented by an attorney) will not exempt your from following the rules closely.
 Cases can be thrown out because the margins are not correct or the paper is not the type the court requires.

 However, judges do not like to overrule lower court judges.
 It is embarrassing for a judge to be overruled and the appellate judges know this.
 Judges are professionals and they probably know each other (legal organizations, your state bar association, golf, judicial meetings, etc).
-What I am trying to tell you is that even if you have a good case, you have to consider showing that you have a pretty “severe” or a very big “mistake” by a judge.
+What I am trying to tell you is that even if you have a good case, you have to consider showing that there was a pretty “severe” or a very big “mistake” by a judge.
 Appeal court judges tend to affirm more than reverse.

 Traffict Ticket eBook